 Feral cats are now the primary adversary in our mission to restore endangered species outside our fence.

-Domestic cats first came to Australia with European settlers when they arrived in Sydney in 1788, and were brought in to most of the early colonies around the continent soon after.
-However, it may have taken some years before they began spreading far from human settlements (see here).
+Domestic cats (Felis catus) first came to Australia with the earliest European settlers and were introduced to most of the colonies around the continent soon after.
+However, it may have been many years before they began spreading far from human settlements (see here).
 Their populations expanded outwards from the major cities, and by 1910 they occupied around 99% of the country.
-There are now between 2.1 and 6.3 million cats across Australia (see here).
+Dependent on rainfall, there are now between 2.1 and 6.3 million cats across Australia.

-Feral cats are virtually the same as a typical house cat.
-Genetically, they are indistinguishable (see here).
-However, they can appear quite different.
+Genetically, feral cats are indistinguishable from house cats.
+However, they can appear to be very different.
 Feral cats usually have simple coat patterns (tabby or black), since cats with more exotic patterns do not survive well in the wild.
 For example, cats with too much white fur would be more likely to be found by dingoes.
-Also, many of the unique features of domestic cats are derived from recessive genes, and are therefore bred out quickly in the wild.
+Also, many of the unique features of domestic cats are derived from recessive genes, and are bred out quickly in the wild.

 Feral cats are not inherently bigger than house cats.
-The average weights of both feral and domestic cats is between 3 and 5 kg.
+The average weighs between 3 and 5kg.
 However, as male feral cats are not de-sexed, many can grow into gigantic tom-cats.
 Such cats can be almost as big as a small dingo.
 These cats are rare though: fewer than 1% of the cats caught around Roxby Downs in the last 30 years have weighed over 7kg.

-The hunting strategy of feral cats involves walking around the landscape, and if prey is detected, they initiate a stalk.
-They are very patient, and might even stalk prey for an hour or more.
+The hunting strategy of feral cats involves walking, and if prey is detected, initiating a stalk.
+They are patient and can stalk prey for an hour or more.
 Once they are in position, they pounce.
-They use their claws to hold the prey in place, and deliver a killing bite to the neck or body.
+They use their claws to hold the prey in place and deliver a killing bite to the neck or body.
 Their whiskers help them find the right place to bite, as they are very touch sensitive.

 Feral cats have one of the broadest diets of any predator in Australia.
-It is their ability to watch and learn the habits and weaknesses of their prey that makes them so dangerous.
-They can take down adult wallabies, dispatch poisonous brown snakes, and kill animals living in trees.
-Around Arid Recovery, almost every species of mammal, reptile and ground-living bird from in the region has been found in cat stomachs.
+They watch and learn the habits and weaknesses of their prey.
+They can take down adult wallabies, poisonous brown snakes, and kill animals living in trees.
+Around Arid Recovery, almost every local species of mammal, reptile and ground-living bird has been found in cat stomachs.

-Not only are cats expert at taking down prey, they are also acutely aware of where to find prey and where they will be easy to hunt.
-They are even able to detect recently burnt areas over 15 km from their home ranges, and do long-distance journeys to hunt in such locations (see here).
+Not only are cats experts at taking down prey, they are also aware of where to find prey and where they will be easy to hunt.
+They are even able to detect recently burnt areas over 15km from their home ranges, and do long-distance journeys to hunt in such locations.
 In the deserts, cats travel huge distances to where there has been recent rain.

-Because cats learn, watch and form their own individual habits, every cat is different.
-Each will have very different impacts on different prey species.
-Whilst any cat could learn to kill small native mice or find defenseless bird chicks, not many of them know how to kill some of the larger and more feisty animals.
+Because cats learn, watch and form their own habits, every cat is different and can have different impacts on prey species.
+While any cat could learn to kill small native mice or find defenceless bird chicks, not many of them know how to kill some of the larger and more feisty animals.
 For these harder to kill animals, only a small portion of the cat population are a threat.
-For example, in the release of Western Quolls (a feisty mid-sized native mammal) into the Flinders Ranges, all of the 20 quolls killed by cats were killed by just 4 individuals (see here).
+For example, in the release of western quolls into the Flinders Ranges, all of the 20 quolls killed by cats were killed by just four individuals.

 We’ve recently learnt that some individual cats are more lethal than others.
-Arid Recovery is supporting research by Dr Katherine Moseby from the University of NSW to uncover these killer cats in more detail.
-This research will hope to develop methods of profiling which particular cats are most threatening to certain species, using forensic criminal profiling methods.
+Arid Recovery is supporting research by Dr Katherine Moseby from UNSW to uncover these killer cats in more detail.
+This research will hope to develop methods of profiling which particular cats are most threatening to certain species using forensic criminal profiling methods.
 It will also investigate how to deal with these lethal individuals.
-In the coming years we hope to have a much better understanding of which individual cats are the greatest threat to which wildlife species.
+In the coming years we hope to have a much better understanding of which individual cats are the greatest threat to wildlife species.